Mongolian Rioters Burn Party Headquarters After Election – ABC News Online and Radio

-Angry demonstrators in the Mongolian capital Ulaanbaatar have seized an opportunity to hold violent riots against the outcome of last weekend’s election, saying that they have been ”waiting for years” for this moment.
+Angry demonstrators in the Mongolian capital, Ulaanbaatar, have seized an opportunity to hold violent riots against the outcome of last weekend’s election, saying that they have been ”waiting for years” for this moment.

 The protesters have burned down the headquarters of the ruling, former communist Mongolian People’s Revolutionary Party (MPRP).